grumply/pure-cond/README.md

 # pure-cond

-If you've bought into the lawless pure-default, use this library to introduce bugs into your code.
+If you are a fan of relativism, use this library to introduce bugs into your code.